boazbk/crypto/lec_12_lattices.md

 >
 We will not do the whole proof of the claim (which uses the mod $q$ version of the [leftover hash lemma](https://goo.gl/KXpccP) which  we mentioned before and is also "Wikipedia-able") but the idea is simple.
 For every $m\times (n+1)$ matrix $A'$ over $\Z_q$, define $h_{A'}:\Z_q^m \rightarrow \Z_q^n$ to be the map $h_{A'}(w)=w^\top A'$.
-This collection can be shown to be a "good" hash function collection in some specific technical sense.
+This collection can be shown to be a "good" hash function collection in some specific technical sense, which in particular implies that for every distribution $D$ with much more than $n\log q$ bits of min-entropy, with all but negligible probability over the choice of $A'$, $h_{A'}(D)$ is statistically indistinguishable from the uniform distribution.
 Now when we choose $w$ at random in $\{0,1\}^m$, it is coming from a distribution with $m$ bits of entropy.
 If $m \gg (n+1)\log q$, then because the output of this function is so much smaller than $m$, we expect it to be completely uniform, and this is what's shown by the leftover hash lemma.